micmejia/bible-dump/AMPC/Luke/Luke 21.md

-There will be mighty _and_ violent earthquakes, and in various places famines and pestilences (plagues: [^c]malignant and contagious or infectious epidemic diseases which are deadly and devastating); and there will be sights of terror and great signs from heaven.
+There will be mighty _and_ violent earthquakes, and in various places famines and pestilences (plagues: malignant and contagious or infectious epidemic diseases which are deadly and devastating); and there will be sights of terror and great signs from heaven.